 Mortgage loans on real estate are carried at unpaid principal balances, net of any unamortized premium or discount and valuation allowances.
 Valuation allowances on mortgage loans are established based upon losses expected by management to be realized in connection with future dispositions or settlement of mortgage loans, including foreclosures.
 The Company establishes valuation allowances for estimated impairments as of the balance sheet date.
-Such valuation allowances are based on the excess carrying value of the loan over the present value of expected future cash flows discounted at the loan's original effective interest rate, the value of the loan's collateral if the loan is in the process of foreclosure or otherwise collateral dependent, or the loan's market value if the loan is being sold.
+Such valuation allowances are based on the excess carrying value of the loan over the present value of expected future cash flows discounted at the loan's original effective interest rate, the value of the loan is being sold.
 Any subsequent adjustments to the valuation allowances will be treated as investment gains (losses), net.
 The Company will continue to accrue interest on loans until it is probable the Company will not receive interest or the loan is 90 days past due.
-Any interest accrued or received on the net carrying amount of the impaired loan will be included in investment income or applied to the principal of the loan and all other changes in the net carrying amount of the loan will be an adjustment to bad-debt expense.
+Any interest accrued or received on the net carrying amount of the impaired loan will be an adjustment to bad-debt expense.